axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-custom-widget.rst

       }
    ..

-Attribute explanation
+Attribute explanation:

    ``url``: the URL of the external webpage you want to show.

 .. warning::
-	Some external website restricted to load in iFrame.
-So please be aware of external website security policy when you use it in custom widget.
+	Some external websites do not allow to be loaded in IFrames.
+You have to make sure that their security policy allows the embedding if you want to use these pages in your custom widget.

-Define Ivy process
+Define Ivy Process
 ------------------

-Developer can predefine a custom widget by declaring it in JSON file:
+The Developer can predefine a custom widget by declaring it in a JSON file:

 JSON structure